Bira/octopus-carnival/_drafts/wir-dscc-mul.md

 making a life out in the wastes and organizing to strike back at the sorcerer-kings.

-Despite their aptitude for resistance, muls remain a common sight at the arena.
-Free individuals often still work as mercenaries or enforcers, and most muls the PCs are likely to encounter will have some form of combat training.
+Despite their aptitude for resistance, muls are popular as gladiators, which means a lot of them receive combat training from their enslavers.
+Most muls the PCs encounter will have some degree of skill at fighting, and free individuals often go on to work as mercenaries and bodyguards because of this.

 ## The Numbers